Leadership Assessment Tools: Essential Primer

 • Reference Checks – Other people’s opinions are subjective and are based on limited observations of the person.
 That’s why they’re weak predictors of job performance.
 Don’t weigh these too heavily and consider not doing them at all.

 • Type Indicators.
 Surveys like MBTI, DISC, Real Colors, or Enneagram are widely popular because they are inexpensive, simple to understand, and make people feel good.
 Every “style” is portrayed as having positive attributes, and it simplifies personality into “codes” (i.e., letter combinations, colors, etc.).
-These tools are often used for team exercises and leadership development, but there are many reasons NOT to use them.
+These tests are often used for team exercises and leadership development, but there are many reasons NOT to use them.
 The biggest one is they do NOT reliably or accurately measure personality.

 • Assessment Centers.
 Traditionally, these are conducted in-person and used for leadership development.
 However, they can be delivered virtually, and some companies use them for hiring.
 Groups of leaders participate in individual activities (e.g., in-basket, role plays, presentations) and group exercises (e.g., a problem-solving or discussion exercise).
 Trained assessors (often, entry-level consultants) observe the interactions and assign ratings on competencies that each exercise was designed to measure.